simpledotorg/dhis2-hypertension-package/doc/installation_guide.md

 ##### 2. Android App Settings

+If not already present, install the android app settings app from the app management hub.

 ###### 2.1 Configure Latest Data Entry Form

 1. Navigate to: General settings > Opt-In Features